melikechan/melikechan.io/README.md

 ## Special thanks ✨

 I want to thank Ahmet, Burak (1), Burak (2), Hüseyin Burak, Toprak, and Yusuf for their valuable feedback and suggestions.

+## Deployment

+I was unable to serve my website on Github, therefore I used [vercel](https://vercel.com) to do so.